author-elements/select/README.md

 You only need to choose one of these files.
 If you need to support Internet Explorer, older versions of Chrome/Firefox/Safari, then you likely need the ES5 version.
 Each version has it's own source map, so it's always possible to trace activity back to a specific code block in the source.

-The best way to use `author-select` is in combination with [author-control](https://github.com/author-elements/control).
+The simplest way to use `author-select` is in combination with [author-control](https://github.com/author-elements/control).
+This combination makes it simple to create totally stylable single or multiple-select menus.
 Placing a `select` tag inside an `author-control` will automatically generate a fully-functional `author-select` menu and pair it with a label if provided.

 *Via Global CDN*